ashutosh2417/Bank-Customer-Churn-Prediction/README.md

 ## **🎓 Internship Project**

-**This project was successfully completed as part of my Data Analytics Internship at Unified Mentor.**
+**This project was successfully completed as part of my Business Analytics Internship at Unified Mentor.**

 During this internship, I designed and developed an end-to-end **Bank Customer Churn Prediction System** using Machine Learning and Streamlit.
 The project involved the complete analytics workflow, including data preprocessing, exploratory data analysis (EDA), feature engineering, predictive modeling, model evaluation, and deployment of an interactive web dashboard.